 Your progress within this maximum timeframe will be reviewed annually at the end of each spring semester.
 At this time, your cumulative credit completion ratio is determined to ensure that you have completed at least 67 percent of all credits attempted to maintain your financial aid eligibility.
+Grades of Incomplete and NW are included in attempted credits but not in credits earned.
 If you are unable to complete your degree within this timeframe, you may appeal for an exemption.

 Master’s and doctoral students who have completed all course requirements including thesis research shall be considered to be making satisfactory progress at least at the half-time rate if they are registered for at least one thesis credit and have written permission from the dean of the graduate school.

 SAP Appeal Process.
 A student who is declared ineligible to receive aid for not maintaining SAP may appeal the decision to the SAP committee within 15 days of receipt of the notification.
-If there are mitigating circumstances that resulted in the student’s inability to make SAP, the student should write a letter of appeal documenting the circumstances and submit the letter to the Satisfactory Progress Appeals Committee, c/o Enrollment Services, 6 Rhody Ram Way, Kingston, RI 02881.
+If there are mitigating circumstances that resulted in the student’s inability to make SAP, the student should write a letter of appeal documenting the circumstances and submit the letter to the Satisfactory Progress Appeals Committee, c/o Enrollment Services, 35 Campus Avenue, Kingston, RI 02881.

 Graduate assistants are are expected to register for a minimum of six and a maximum of 12 credits per semester.
 Students who hold scholarships, fellowships, or assistantships are not eligible for additional employment unless written permission is received from the Graduate School.